lenawu/mak-169/README.md

 git fetch origin        # gets you up to date with origin git merge origin/master
 ```
+* git merge may open nano.
+Just ctrl-X to exit and finish the merge.
 3. Go to GitHub and switch to your branch.
 Click "Submit new pull request".
 4. If merge-able, Click "Create new pull request" or whatever.
 5. Click a button again to go through with the merge.
 Then click "Delete branch"